jaimicore/matrix-clustering_stand-alone/README.md

 ### Radial trees (under development)

-- `--radial_tree`: When this option is activated.
-All the motifs are forced to be aligned in a single cluster. **Note** : this option is under development.
+- `--radial_tree`: When this option is activated all the motifs are forced to be aligned in a single cluster. **Note** : this option is under development.
 Example coming soon.

 ### Others